ruliancruz/ruliancruz/README.md

 ## 🚀 About Me

 👋 Great to meet you!
-I'm a Software Developer who has spent nearly 2 years building applications to help people achieve their goals using the best-fit technologies.
+I'm a Software Developer who builds applications to help people achieve their goals using the best-fit technologies.

 🤓 I’m skilled in Ruby and TypeScript/JavaScript ecosystems, and DevOps.
 I also have good Java, PHP, and C# knowledge and a strong digital marketing background.